BND Hamburger Icon

 Surprisingly, the study calls out clutter as a workplace-productivity inhibitor.
 A messy desk or office can impact an employee’s focus, limiting their ability to process information.
 Confusion and disorder are difficult to manage when someone’s trying to work, leaving employees unable to focus on the tasks at hand.
 This distraction and confusion can lead to stress and anxiety for the employee.

 To combat distractions due to clutter, employees should get rid of any unnecessary items that surround them.
 They should also organize papers in appropriate folders and files or, better yet, use electronic storage methods, such as a document management system.
-Finding a document management solution eliminates the need for physical paper copies but maintain an orderly record of important files and documents.
+Finding a document management solution eliminates the need for physical paper copies but maintains an orderly record of important files and documents.

 Electronic storage methods eliminate the need for additional physical storage, such as filing cabinets, which also take up space.